lukasheuberger/vesicleimaging/README.rst

 Features
 --------

-vesicleimaging is a package to handle and analyze czi images of polymer vesicles.\
+vesicleimaging is a package to handle and analyze images of polymer vesicles.\
 It is currently under construction...

 To Do